gkorpal/gkorpal.github.io/_teaching/2019-fall-teaching.md

 ---
 The following is some information regarding the section 033 of the course MATH 112 that I will be assisting with during Fall 2019.

-*The full course has about 2000 students.*
+*Our section had about 60 students.
+The full course has about 2000 students.*

 **Course Coordinators:** [Dr. Brenae Bailey](https://www.math.arizona.edu/people/bbailey) and [Taryn Laird](https://www.math.arizona.edu/people/tarynl)